ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 Let us try out some examples to make sure we are right!
 We start from the example we saw in the previous section!

-**Example:** Adding a single edge
+:::{admonition} Example 1 continued ...

-Suppose, we have an addition rule like this, and the match given by the pushout complement step:
+Suppose, we have an addition rule like this, and the match obtained at the pushout complement step:

 ```{image} assets/Ch6/add-example-rule.png
 :alt: Whoopsy!